alstat/QuranTree.jl/docs/src/man/nlp/topic_modeling.md

 mdtable(convert(DataFrame, cluster_topics), latex=false)
 ```
 As you may have noticed, the result is not good and this is mainly due to data processing.
 Readers are encourage to improve this for their own use.
-This section, however, demonstrated how [TextAnalysis.jl](https://juliahub.com/docs/TextAnalysis/5Mwet/0.7.2/)'s LDA can be used for Topic Modeling the QuranTree.jl's corpus.
+This section, however, demonstrated how [TextAnalysis.jl](https://juliahub.com/docs/TextAnalysis/5Mwet/0.7.2/)'s LDA can be used for Topic Modeling of the QuranTree.jl's corpus.

 Finally, the following will extract the topic for each verse:
 ```@repl abc